phrutis/wif500/x64/Release/questions.md

 How to know that the key is found by someone?</br>
 Verify transactions on the blockchain.<hr>

-Why did you post a photo of the diary?</br>
-Initially, a few additional letters were crossed out in the challenge.</br>
-But, on bittalk they posted all the symbols of the key from the diary.
-Therefore, there is no point in hiding them.<hr>

 Are you looking for a compressed key, maybe it's uncompressed?</br>
 The key is 99.9% compressed.</br>
 Experienced programmers worked on the key.</br>